See the revision history at the end of this document.

 Any time you update the 'HorlogeSkynet' user.js, or edit your user-overrides.js, you should always run the 'arkenfox' prefsCleaner.sh (Linux) or prefsCleaner.bat (Windows) script in order to reset any old/removed/depreciated preferences, otherwise they will remain active in Thunderbird's prefs.js file.
 More information about the prefsCleaner script and how to remove/reset custom preferences you add to your user-overrides.js or user.js file is contained in my user-overrides.js file.
 Also see Resetting Inactive Prefs [Scripts] in the 'arkenfox' user.js wiki.
 While this document pertains to Firefox, it can be applied to Thunderbird as well.

 You can grab the 'arkenfox' prefsCleaner.sh (Linux) or prefsCleaner.bat (Windows) script at the GitHub - arkenfox/user.js/arkenfox/user.js repository.
 Click on the file name, then click the 'Raw' button, then press Ctrl+S to save it to your Thunderbird profile directory where your user.js file resides (here's the direct link for the Linux version and here's the direct link for the Windows version).
-If you're using Linux, don't forget to make the script executable.
+If you're using Linux, don't forget to make the script executable, either from a menu in your file manager or from a terminal:

 don't be a fossil